USCIS Forms to Complete:

 - I-94 document (both sides required)

 - Birth Certificate

 - All prior I-20, IAP-66, DS-2019 documents

 - All J-1 waiver approvals or waiver recommendation letters

 Family members also filing will also have to show proof of their relationship to you (i.e. marriage certificate, birth certificate)

 THE INFORMATION PROVIDED HERE IS FOR THE GENERAL GUIDANCE PURPOSES ONLY.
-NEITHER VANDERBILT UNIVERSITY NOR VISIT IS RESPONSIBLE FOR THE CONTENT OF YOUR I-485 DOCUMENTS OR FOR THE I-485 FILING ITSELF.
-VISIT WILL REVIEW YOUR FILE ONLY TO ENSURE COMPLETION OF ALL DOCUMENTS.
-ALSO, IF YOUR I-485 FILING IS FORWARDED TO USCIS BY VANDERBILT UNIVERSITY, IT IS DONE AS A COURTESY ONLY AND DOES NOT CONSTITUTE LEGAL REPRESENTATION BY VANDERBILT UNIVERSITY OR THE OIS STAFF.
+NEITHER VANDERBILT UNIVERSITY NOR GSS IS RESPONSIBLE FOR THE CONTENT OF YOUR I-485 DOCUMENTS OR FOR THE I-485 FILING ITSELF UNLESS YOU HAVE PAID FOR AND CHOSEN TO BE REPRESENTED BY VANDERBILT'S CONTRACTED IMMIGRATION ATTORNEY.